 Former FBI official Peter Strzok reaches $1.2 million settlement with Justice Dept over Trump-related texts

-Former FBI special agent Peter Strzok reached a $1.2 million settlement with the Justice Department over claims that the department violated his privacy and the Privacy Act when it released text messages between him and former FBI employee Lisa Page that criticized former President Donald Trump.
+Former FBI special agent Peter Strzok reached a $1.2 million settlement with the Justice Department over claims that the department violated his privacy and the Privacy Act when it released text messages during the Trump administration between him and former FBI employee Lisa Page that criticized former President Donald Trump and his candidacy.

 One of Strzok's lawyers, Aitan D. Goelman, of Zuckerman Spaeder, said in a statement that it was a "critical step forward in addressing the government's unfair and highly politicized treatment of Pete," and said the settlement "also vindicates the privacy interests of all government employees."